General Relativity Contains the Standard Model

 The quantum mass corrections of the $Z^0$ and $W^\pm$ will be that of the electron because the masses are based on one electron mass.
 Therefore, \q M_W=\exp\!\left(\frac14-\frac{2\pi}{3\alpha_{\gamma Z}}\right) \Lambda(W_\mu^\pm), \qq where we have denoted the above-mentioned Planck mass of the $W$ by $\Lambda(W_\mu^\pm)$.
 In addition, $\alpha_{\gamma Z}=1/19.71$, which is the value that yields the mass of the electron in Eq.\,(\ref{eq:17.1c}).
 Dividing Eq.\,(\ref{eq:20.3}) by Eq.\,(\ref{eq:17.1c}) when $\alpha_{\gamma Z}$ equals $1/19.71$, we obtain \q \frac{M_W}{m_e}=\frac{\Lambda(W_\mu^\pm)}{\Lambda}. \qq Using Eq.\,(\ref{eq:20.4}) to solve for the mass of the $W^\pm$, we find $M_W=76.48$ GeV.
 Similarly, \q \frac{M_Z}{m_e}=\frac{\Lambda(Z_\mu^0)}{\Lambda}, \qq where $\Lambda(Z_\mu^0)$ is the classical Planck mass of the $Z$.
 This leads to a $Z^0$ mass of 89.70 GeV.

 These masses are in fairly good agreement with experiment [64], where $M_W=80.40\pm0.2$ GeV and $M_Z=91.1867\pm0.0021$ GeV.
 The errors are presumably due to lack of consideration of the mass contributions from their charges.
 The SM does not explain the masses of the W and Z. It derives them from the weak interaction coupling constant $G_W$, which comes from experiment.
-3DT explains the masses of these two particles from scratch, allowing, instead, one to derive $G_W$ from them.
+3D time explains the masses of these two particles from scratch, allowing, instead, one to derive $G_W$ from them.
 These are parameters nine and ten of the SM.
 These are the final parameters of the SM to be derived for now.

-It should not be surprising that we have arrived at the correct values for the masses and charges of the elementary particles.
+It should not be surprising that we have arrived close to correct values for the masses and charges of the elementary particles.
 If your classical theory is correct, then applying quantum mechanical corrections to it should result in the correct values for physical quantities.

 [2]

 {\samepage